Telescopus rhinopoma: Geographic range

 Telescopus rhinopoma is found in southern Iran, southern Turkmenistan, southwestern Afghanistan, and western and northwestern Pakistan.
-Recorded form Bahawalpur desert areas.

 Description

 It's known as Desert Cat Snake because it is found in the desert area and its eyes are like cat's eyes.
-This snake is found in desert areas of Middle East (Iran), Afghanistan, Pakistan like Bahawalpur Desert areas and Turkmenistan.
+This snake is found in desert areas of Middle East (Iran), Afghanistan, Pakistan and Turkmenistan.
 It is a mild venomous snake which cannot cause death to human beings.
 It is gray in color with dark brown spots.
 Its stomach is dark brown.
 Its diet includes desert lizards and rats.
 Telescopus rhinopoma may attain a total length (including tail) of about one meter (39 inches).